 - If a genuine problem arises, don’t act impulsively (which might actually mean acting illegally).
 Strict procedures must be followed if you want a tenant to leave your property.
 Attempting to harass or force tenants out of a property, without following the correct procedures, is a crime.
 Your tenants might then have the right to claim damages.
 Harassment can range from stopping services (such as electricity) through to physical violence or arranging for a third party to behave anti-socially toward the tenant on your behalf.
 Similarly, you might be guilty of illegal eviction if you, for example, change the locks on your property.

-If in doubt, consult a solicitor before risking a decision that might put you at fault in a landlord-tenant dispute.
+If in doubt, consult our property lawyers before risking a decision that might put you at fault in a landlord-tenant dispute.